watari3/GitBucket-Wiki/How-to-Close-Reference-issues-&-pull-request.md

 # Referencing Isssues and Pull Requests

-just use the pattern `#ISSUE` in a commit message or in any comment on issues/PRs to make an html link reference to the item corresponding to `#ISSUE`.
+just use the pattern `#NUMBER` in a commit message or in any comment on issues/PRs to make an html link reference to the item corresponding to `#NUMBER`.

+NUMBER can be the numeric identifier of either an Issue or a PullRequest.